 I sometimes smoke marijuana in my apartment, and recently, one of my neighbors complained to me about the smell.
-If they report me to the landlord, could I get evicted?
+If they report me to the landlord, could I get evicted, even though pot is now legal in New York State?

-Even though it’s less heavily enforced these days, possessing marijuana is still illegal in New York state, and if your smoking is creating a nuisance, you could have problems, says Sam Himmelstein, a lawyer who represents residential and commercial tenants and tenant associations.
+Even though the possession of marijuana is now legal in New York State (under certain conditions), if your smoking is creating a nuisance, you could have problems, says Sam Himmelstein, a lawyer who represents residential and commercial tenants and tenant associations.

-But since smoking marijuana is technically an illegal activity, doing so in your apartment could be seen as a nuisance to your neighbors.
+New Yorkers are now permitted to possess up to three ounces of cannabis and 24 grams of cannabis concentrate.
+Before legalization, smoking marijuana in your apartment could be deemed a nuisance to your neighbors.
 (Hoarding, engaging in other illegal activities like assaulting or harassing neighbors, and vandalism also fall under the category of “nuisance,” and are possible grounds for eviction.)

 Himmelstein cites a case his firm tried several years ago, in which a tenant who smoked marijuana regularly, to the extent that neighboring units constantly smelled it, lost his eviction trial and appeal.